GolfyMcG/template/README.md

 ### Application Setup

 #### Rename Application
-Unforuntely, I started building this prior to Rails 4.2 so we have to update the name of the application manually.
-Hopefully, I'll make this unncessary sometime.
-You can also install the [rename](https://github.com/morshedalam/rename) Gem if you wish.
+This app was started prior to Rails 4.2 so we have to update the name of the application manually.
+Hopefully, I'll make this unncessary sometime in the future.
+You can also install the [rename](https://github.com/morshedalam/rename) gem if you wish.
 Start by replacing all instances of the `Template` class with the name of your app:

 ```
 #config/application.rb:9